 For this recipe I looked to one of my absolute favourites, Ottolenghi and his excellent book ‘Simple’.
 It’s full of great inspiration if you’re looking for some quick and easy recipes.
 This one is so lovely and I’ll be coming back to it regularly for sure.
 All the flavours mingle together so well…Ottolenghi has nailed it once again!
 It’s way healthier than a shop-bought soup too, you’d be staggered at how much salt they’re packed with!

 It might seem strange going for soup in summer, but it’s so light and refreshing that it really works.
-I’ve also been trying it out chilled and it’s absolutely delicious!
+I’ve also been trying it out as a chilled soup and it’s absolutely delicious!
 If you fancy making it a touch more substantial, try stirring through some cooked puy lentils, they go really well and are a great source of protein if you’re veggie.
 If you prefer a vegan twist, simply leave out the feta, it’ll still taste great!
+Hot, or as a chilled soup, it’s a winner!

 Ingredients 60ml oil 1 bulb of garlic, cloves separated and peeled 1.3kg courgettes, chopped into 3cm slices (any flowers reserved) 1 litre veg stock (1) 500g frozen peas 50g basil (reserve a few small ones) 200g feta Zest of one lemon